Code your assets

 We’ll be using two models, one for general chat and the other will be for autocomplete.
 Admittedly, I do not care too much for the chat and may not be using the best model for this and if you sit on better hardware than me then you might want to experiment with one of the bigger models for autocompletion of code.

-In any case, I’m using Ollama 3.2 model for chat and Qwen 2.5 Coder for code autocompletion as I’ve found these models to provide a good enough developer experience on my laptop.
+In any case, I’m using Ollama 3.2 model for chat and Qwen 2.5 Coder for code auto-completion as I’ve found these models to provide a good enough developer experience on my laptop.
 With that out of our way, let us get started!

 Setting up Ollama and running our local LLM

 Although you can run these models using CPU and RAM only, I would recommend you to make sure your GPU drivers are enabled if you have a card such as Nvidia.
-Although configuring Nvidia drivers is out of scope, it should be fairly easy to search the internet for a good guide if you need it.
+Albeit configuring Nvidia drivers is out of scope, it should be fairly easy to search the internet for a good guide if you need it.

 For my VSCode setup, I will be using Continue extension to enable code autocompletion using our local LLM’s.
 So start your VSCode, navigate to the Extensions tab and install Continue.